Devam-Sheth/naptick-task-2/README.md

 * `[your_dataset_name.jsonl]`: The primary JSONL file containing the ~520 conversational examples used for fine-tuning. *(Make sure to name this file correctly if you upload it).*
 * `requirements.txt`: Lists all Python dependencies required for the project.
 * `README.md`: This file.
-* `sample_conversations/`: This folder should contain the 5 audio/transcript samples demonstrating the agent's capabilities (as per challenge requirements).
+* `sampleaudio/`: This folder contain the 5 audio/transcript samples demonstrating the agent's capabilities (as per challenge requirements).

 ## Excluded Files (Not in GitHub Repository)